SKU: 2730-2

 A specially designed black plastic cable strain relief relieves the cable so that it does not carry the entire weight of the luminaire.
 A porcelain ceiling bracket with a wooden base plate (item no. 3041-64) is available as an optional accessory for a contemporary ceiling connection.

-School lamp card
+School lamp long

-Sand-cast wall bracket and shade holder.
-Diameter of shade 30 cm.
+Diameter of the shade 30 cm.

 Bulb max 75 w.

-The lamp is CE marked.
+The lamp is S-marked.

 IP class 44.